CyrilleFranchet/SMS-Gateway/README.md

   - pyserial

  TO DO:
-  - finalize the core module which is used to send SMS through API
+  - finalize the api module which is used to send SMS through API
   - write the SMPP module
   - write the SMTP module
   - write the HTTP module